 He has been Music Director of the Milton Keynes City Orchestra since 2014, helping the orchestra build a strong reputation as an integral part of cultural life in the city and surrounding region.
 The MKCO consistently showcases world-class performances with internationally-acclaimed soloists.
 Damian has recently launched his fourth season with the orchestra, where he continues to showcase highly creative and engaging performances, resulting in a rapidly growing audience.
 Damian was previously Artistic Director and Chief Conductor of the Philharmonic Orchestra of Murmansk where he was the catalyst of its success and growth in both opera and concert performances.

 Damian is a passionate advocate for music education and the right for anyone to access music.
 He has been involved in education projects with Milton Keynes City Orchestra, BBC Symphony Orchestra and further international orchestras.
 He is also currently Music Director of the National Youth String Orchestra of Great Britain.

 A champion of new music, Damian has conducted several world premieres.
 He has collaborated closely with composers including Tan Dun, Huw Watkins, Silvia Colasanti and Michael Nyman.
 He conducted the Russian premiere of Nyman’s The Man Who Mistook His Wife for a Hat, which received a nomination for Best Opera Production at the Golden Mask Festival.

-His recent recording of Ghedini and Casella on Naxos was highly acclaimed by The Guardian (“fine live performances scrupulously conducted by Damian Iorio”) and was awarded the prestigious “Choc” by Le Monde de la Musique.
-His interest in the creation of new music has led him to conduct several premieres, collaborating closely with composers such as Tan Dun, Huw Watkins, Silvia Colasanti and Michael Nyman.
+Damian’s recording of Ghedini and Casella on the Naxos label was highly acclaimed by The Guardian (“fine live performances [are] scrupulously conducted by Damian Iorio”) and was awarded the prestigious “Choc” rating by Le Monde de la Musique magazine.
+A recent release with the RAI National Symphony Orchestra was described as “…the best thing Naxos has put out in years” by Records International online.